jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 While SAX parsers provide an unappealing interface to application developers, as a starting point to handle low-level parsing in higher-level libraries they work very well (most XML DOM parsers are built in this way).
-The pre-existing project Clarinet is well tested, liberally licenced, and compact, meeting the goals of this project perfectly.
-In fact, the name of this project, Oboe.js, was chosen in tribute to the value delivered by Clarinet.
+The pre-existing Clarinet project is well tested, liberally licenced, and compact, meeting our needs perfectly.
+The name of this project, Oboe.js, was chosen in tribute to the value delivered by Clarinet.

 API design
 ----------

-Everything that Oboe is designed to do can already be achieved by using a SAX parser directly with imperatively coded node selection.
-This has not been widely adopted because it requires verbose, difficult programming in a style which is unfamiliar to most programmers.
-With this in mind it is a high priority to design a public API for Oboe which is concise, simple and resembles other commonly used tools.
+Everything that Oboe is designed to do can already be achieved by combining a SAX parser with imperatively coded node selection.
+This has not been adopted widely because it requires verbose, difficult programming in a style which is unfamiliar to most programmers.
+With this in mind it is a high priority to design a public API for Oboe which is concise, simple, and resembles other commonly used tools.

 jQuery is by far the most popular library for AJAX today.
 If Oboe's API is made similar to common tools, a lesser modification should be